 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company s executive officers, Directors, and persons who beneficially own more than ten percent of the Company s common stock to file reports of ownership and changes in ownership of Company common stock with the SEC and the NYSE.
 These persons are also required by SEC regulation to furnish the Company with copies of all such reports they file.
-To the Company s knowledge, based solely on its review of its copies of such reports, or written representations from such persons, the Company believes that all filing requirements applicable to its Directors, executive officers, and beneficial owners of more than ten percent of the Company s common stock have been satisfied, except that Mr. Van de Ven inadvertently omitted his indirect ownership of 1,518 shares of the Company s common stock held by a family trust from his timely filed Form 3 filing.
-Mr. Van de Ven has filed a Form 5 to report the trust s holdings.
+To the Company s knowledge, based solely on its review of its copies of such reports, or written representations from such persons, the Company believes that all filing requirements applicable to its Directors, executive officers, and beneficial owners of more than ten percent of the Company s common stock have been satisfied.